-To construct HGS and its related facilities, on or about February 26, 2010, the Debtor entered into that certain Indenture of Mortgage, Security Agreement and Financing Statement (the "Indenture"), among the Debtor as grantor, U.S. Bank National Association as trustee (the "Indenture Trustee"), Bank of New York Mellon Trust Company, N.A. as collateral agent, and the guarantors from time to time party thereto, pursuant to which the Debtor incurred indebtedness to certain holders consisting of Prudential Insurance Company of America, Universal Prudential Arizona Reinsurance Company, Forethought Life Insurance Company and Modern Woodmen of America (the "Noteholders"; the Noteholders and the Indenture Trustee are, collectively, the "Prepetition Secured Parties") for (i) the Senior First Mortgage Notes, Series 2010A, due February 26, 2040 in the aggregate principal amount of \$75,000,000 (the "Series 2010A Notes"); and (ii) the Senior First Mortgage Notes, Series 2010B, due February 26, 2026 in the aggregate principal amount of \$10,000,000 (the "Series 2010B Notes"; the Series 2010B Notes and the Series 2010A Notes are, collectively, the "Notes").
+"Indenture"), among the Debtor as grantor, U.S. Bank National Association as trustee (the "Indenture Trustee"), Bank of New York Mellon Trust Company, N.A. as collateral agent, and the guarantors from time to time party thereto, pursuant to which the Debtor incurred indebtedness to certain holders consisting of Prudential Insurance Company of America, Universal Prudential Arizona Reinsurance Company, Prudential Investment Management, Inc. as successor in interest to Forethought Life Insurance Company, and Modern Woodmen of America (the "Noteholders"; the Noteholders and the Indenture Trustee are, collectively, the "Prepetition Secured Parties") for (i) the Senior First Mortgage Notes, Series 2010A, due February 26, 2040 in the aggregate principal amount of \$75,000,000 (the "Series 2010A Notes"); and (ii) the Senior First Mortgage Notes, Series 2010B, due February 26, 2026 in the aggregate principal amount of \$10,000,000 (the "Series 2010B Note"; the Series 2010B Note and the Series 2010A Notes are, collectively, the "Notes").